vector-of-bool/vector-of-bool.github.io/_posts/2018-11-8-try-catch-continue.md

 # Okay, There's Room for Improvement...

 The above example is very primitive.
 Perhaps our caller is fine with having only a single `std::error_code` to work with, but maybe not.
 I know *I* wouldn't be.
-Imaging if we were communicating directory with the user, and all we'd be able to say to them was "*No such file or directory*" with no additional information or context.
+Imaging if we were communicating directlyy with the user, and all we'd be able to say to them was "*No such file or directory*" with no additional information or context.

-We need to be able to return more information from about errors that we might encounter.
+We need to be able to return more information about errors that we might encounter.
 Let's add some simple helper types:

 ```c++
 /**